 - The Northern Powergrid Group's main subsidiaries, NPg Northeast and NPg Yorkshire, are stable electricity distribution businesses operating an essential public service and are regulated by the Gas and Electricity Markets Authority ("GEMA").
 In carrying out its functions, GEMA has a statutory duty under the Electricity Act 1989 to have regard to the need to secure that licence holders are able to finance the activities, which are the subject of obligations under Part 1 of the Electricity Act 1989 (including the obligations imposed by the electricity distribution licence) or by the Utilities Act 2000; - The Northern Powergrid Group is profitable with strong underlying cash flows.
-Northern Powergrid Holdings Company, NPg Northeast and NPg Yorkshire hold investment grade credit ratings; - The Northern Powergrid Group is financed by long-term borrowings with an average maturity of 16 years and has access to short-term committed borrowing facilities of £242 million provided by Barclays Bank plc, Lloyds Bank plc, HSBC UK Bank plc and Bank of Canada; - The Northern Powergrid Group benefits from strong investment-grade credit ratings which allow access to a range of financing options.
-Recent successful bond issues by the Northern Powergrid Group and by other issuers in the weeks immediately prior to the date of these accounts suggest that the Northern Powergrid Group's bonds remain attractive to investors: - The Northern Powergrid Group has prepared forecasts which taking into account reasonable possible changes in trading performance, show that the Northern Powergrid Group has sufficient resources to settle its liabilities as they fall due for at least the 12 months from the date of these accounts.
+Northern Powergrid Holdings Company, NPg Northeast and NPg Yorkshire hold investment grade credit ratings; - The Northern Powergrid Group is financed by long-term borrowings with an average maturity of 18 years and has access to short-term committed borrowing facilities of £242 million provided by Lloyds Bank plc, National Westminster Bank plc and Santander UK plc; - The Northern Powergrid Group benefits from strong investment-grade credit ratings which allow access to a range of financing options including the capital markets.
+A successful bond issue by the Northern Powergrid Group in April 2022 demonstrates that the Northern Powergrid Group's bonds remain attractive to investors and there is an active market with string appetite to invest; - The Northern Powergrid Group has prepared forecasts which taking into account reasonable possible changes in trading performance, show that the Northern Powergrid Group has sufficient resources to settle its liabilities as they fall due for at least the 12 months from the date of these accounts.
 The directors have had discussions with the bank who have indicated that they would continue to provide the short-term facilities to the Northern Powergrid Group for the foreseeable future on acceptable terms; and - Consideration was also given to the obligations contained in NPg Northeast plc and NPg Yorkshire plc licences to provide Ofgem with annual certificates, confirming that the directors have a reasonable expectation that the Northern Powergrid Group will have sufficient financial and operational resources available for the continuation of business for a period of at least 12 months.